 What is TMJ Disorder and How Does It Affect Oral Health?

-The TMJ or temporomandibular joint is what allows your mouth to open and close, as well as speak and chew normally.
+The TMJ, or temporomandibular joint, is what allows your mouth to open and close, as well as speak and chew normally.
 It’s an intricate, complex network of muscles and joints which contributes to the movement of both your jaw and mouth.
-The TMJ is located on each side of the head and connects the upper part of the head to the mobile jawbone (mandible).
+The temporomandibular joint is located on each side of the head and connects the rest of the skull to the mobile jawbone (mandible).
 Each temporomandibular joint has a delicate disc separating a ball and socket mechanism, similar to the knee or shoulder joint.
 The disc cushions the pressure while the jaw opens and rotates.
 If a problem occurs in this complex musculoskeletal system, it can feel extremely painful and tense.
 This is referred to as temporomandibular disorder, TMJ disorder, or simply “TMJ.”

 TMJ can be a serious concern when it comes to your oral health because it often is accompanied by problems with grinding or clenching your teeth and jaw misalignment.
 For this reason, it’s important to have it treated promptly before the problems become long-term and irreversible.

 Being able to move your jaw without pain can seem like a dream come true when you’ve been struggling with TMJ disorder (sometimes just called TMJ).
-When you start to feel pain in your jaw and mouth from chewing, yawning, or talking, you’ll likely notice it constantly.
+When you start to feel pain in your jaw from chewing, yawning, or talking, you’ll likely notice it constantly.
 This pain can usually mean something is affecting your TMJ.
-TMJ disorder is a common condition that affects millions of Americans, but the good news is that it can be treated easily with the help of your dentist.
-In Midtown Manhattan, Dr. Inna Chern and her team offer treatments for TMJ disorders to New York patients looking for relief.
+TMJ disorder is a common condition that affects millions of Americans, but thankfully, this condition can be treated easily with the help of your dentist.
+In Midtown Manhattan, Dr. Inna Chern and her team offer solutions for TMJ disorders to New York, NY patients looking for relief.

 Symptoms of TMJ Disorder